Good Samaritans rescue driver after fiery crash in Wichita

 WICHITA, Kan.
-(KSNW) – Cell phone video captures the scary scene of a car engulfed in flames at the corner of Lincoln and Armour Street in Wichita.
+(KSNW) – Cell phone video captured a scary scene of a car engulfed in flames at the corner of Lincoln and Armour Street in Wichita.

 He said the car then struck a pole coming to a complete stop.
 That’s when he and his wife ran across the street with a fire extinguisher to put the fire out and help the driver escape.